astrelsky/Ghidra-Cpp-Class-Analyzer/README.md

 Compatibility
 -------------

-It is compatible with current builds of 9.1, 9.1-BETA as well as 9.0.4
+It is compatible with current builds of 9.2, 9.1.

 TODO
 ----